Mixed Quantum-Classical Methods for Polaron Spectral Functions: Abstract

 \section{Abstract}

-In this work, using two distinct semiclassical approaches, namely the mean-field Ehrenfest (MFE) method and the mapping approach to surface hopping (MASH), we investigate the spectral function of a single charge interacting with phonons on a lattice.
+In this work, using two distinct semiclassical approaches, namely the mean field Ehrenfest (MFE) method and the mapping approach to surface hopping (MASH), we investigate the spectral function of a single charge interacting with phonons on a lattice.
 This quantity is relevant for the description of angle-resolved photoemission experiments.
-Focusing on the one-dimensional Holstein model, we compare the performance of these approaches across a range of coupling strengths and lattice sizes, exposing the relative strengths and weaknesses of each.
+Focusing on the one-dimensional Holstein model, we compare the performance of these approaches across a range of hopping parameters, coupling strengths, and lattice sizes at low and high temperatures, exposing the relative strengths and weaknesses of each.
 We demonstrate that these approaches can be efficiently applied with reasonable accuracy to {\em ab initio} polaron models.
 Our work provides a route to the calculation of spectral properties in realistic electron-phonon-coupled systems in a computationally inexpensive manner with encouraging accuracy.